 So, what does this experience teach me, teach you?
 Well, there’s more than one way to look at the experience and its outcome.
 I could feel defeated at the knowledge that the periods of mental wellness always fades like the sunset as it is overtaken by the night’s darkness, or I can acknowledge that I can’t always have sunshine and roses and understand, that when a period of post-traumatic stress and or depression blanket me in their symptoms, I have little choice but to ride the wave until I hit the shores of calm, happier points in time.

-When in the throws of the heavy, exhausting feelings of mental illness, I must keep in mind that I will be granted tempory leave from my mind’s tournament.
+When in the throes of the heavy, exhausting feelings of mental illness, I must keep in mind that I will be granted temporary leave from my mind’s tournament.
 Perhaps most importantly, I have to be good with that, the way the cards have been dealt.

 If you are struggling please go here: Crisis Services Canada